 You can watch it anytime, having lifetime access to the course.
 You will need it!
 I’ve stopped breastfeeding half a year ago and I already feel that my knowledge about it needs to be refreshed.

-Earlier I used to igmore this type of education but I’ve realized how extremely valuable it is!
+Earlier I used to ignore this type of education but I’ve realized how extremely valuable it is!
 When I was pregnant I learned how to breastfeed in the clinic close to my house.
-Well, let me just tell you, after watching Stacey’s Milkology course, I can undoubtedly say, the knowledge and assurance I acquired afterwards is so much more palpable than what I thought I had before.
+Well, let me just tell you, after watching Stacey’s Milkology course, I can undoubtedly say, the knowledge and assurance I acquired

-So make sure to check out The Ultimate Breastfeeding Class, whether you are pregnant or already breastfeeding, you will find it super helful!
+So make sure to check out The Ultimate Breastfeeding Class, whether you are pregnant or already breastfeeding, you will find it super helpful!

 Okay, sure, attending a breastfeeding class is cool but where else can I find useful information about breastfeeding?

 1. Books about breastfeeding for first-time moms (experienced moms would benefit from them, too)